tsgates/arch-wiki-markdown/wiki/Vim.md

 to edit right away – you are in Command Mode.
 In this mode you are able to issue commands to Vim with the keyboard.

 Note:Vim is an example of classic Unix-style ware.
-It has a steep learning curve, but once you get started, you will find that it is extremely powerful.
+It has a difficult learning curve, but once you get started, you will find that it is extremely powerful.
 Also, all commands are case sensitive.
 Sometimes the uppercase versions are “blunter” versions (s will replace a character, S